jairajrenjith/Semiconductor-Chatbot/README.md

 This project is intended for educational and research purposes only.

-By Jairaj R and Madhav R Nair.
+By Jairaj R and Madhav V Nair.